ebastidas/chatbot-demo/README.md

     `node server.js`

-2. While the server runs, open another terminal and run the command:
+2. If not installed, then install [LocalTunnel](https://localtunnel.github.io/www/).
+While the botmaster server runs, open another terminal and run the command:

     `npm run tunnel`

 3. Open a browser and start chatting at:

     `http://chatbot-botmasterai.localtunnel.me/`

 TODO: Add HTTPS local server to be able to use ```https://chatbot-botmasterai.localtunnel.me/```, and being able to connect it to Facebook Messenger using this URL as 'Callback URL'.